hotosm/datm-research/flight_control/dji/README.md

   - Advanced: POI (points of interest) can be added to generate a flight plan around a single feature.
 - Enter params in fields below the map:
-  - A reasonable altitude is between 80-120m.
+  - A reasonable altitude is between 80-120m:
+    - For example 80m is more approprivate for the Mini 4 Pro, while 100m is good for the Mavic 3 Pro.
   - Gimbal angle should be either 90 degrees for nadir (straight down), or 45 degrees for oblique flights.
-  - The wayline spacing should be ~20m or so (TBC?).
+  - The wayline spacing should be ~30m, depending on altitude and the resulting field of view.
 - Click on the drawn polygon, then 'Generate' to visualise the flight plan on the map.
 - Click 'Download KMZ' at the bottom of the page to get the flight plan file.

 ### Add Flight Plan to Drone

-- The flight plan is loaded onto the **flight controller** and synced with the drone.
+The flight plan can be loaded onto the **flight controller** and synced with the drone.

+#### Copy Manually

 - First create and save at least 1 waypoint mission on your RC.
   This will initialise the required folder structure.